Lacerations and Cuts in Illinois Nursing Homes

 - Report the Neglect: Contact the Illinois Department of Public Health (IDPH) to report the suspected neglect.
 The IDPH is responsible for investigating allegations of abuse and neglect in Illinois nursing homes.

-- Contact an Experienced Illinois Nursing Home Abuse Attorney: Reach out to John J. Malm & Associates for a free consultation.
-Our attorneys will investigate the case and work to hold the nursing home accountable for failing to provide proper care.
+- Contact an Experienced Illinois Nursing Home Abuse Attorney: Call John J. Malm & Associates for a free consultation.
+Our attorneys will investigate the case and pursue legal action.

-John J. Malm & Associates: Protecting Your Loved One’s Rights in Laceration Cases
+John J. Malm & Associates: Pursuing Justice in Nursing Home Laceration Cases

-At John J. Malm & Associates, we are committed to holding nursing homes accountable for the injuries they cause due to neglect, including lacerations.
-Nursing homes have a duty to protect their residents from preventable injuries, and when they fail to meet this duty, they must be held responsible.
+At John J. Malm & Associates, we are committed to holding nursing homes accountable for the injuries they cause due to neglect, including preventable injuries like cuts and lacerations.
+Families have the right to pursue justice when facilities fail to provide safe, proper care.

 If you or a loved one has suffered a laceration in an Illinois nursing home, don’t wait to take action.
-Contact the experienced Illinois nursing home abuse attorneys at John J. Malm & Associates for a free consultation.
+Contact the trusted Illinois nursing home abuse attorneys at John J. Malm & Associates for a free consultation.
 With offices conveniently located in Naperville and St. Charles, we are here to help families throughout Illinois.
-Contact us today, and let us fight for the justice and compensation your family deserves.
+We will investigate the incident, advocate for your loved one, and pursue the compensation your family deserves.